-The Department of Transportation (DOT) Service Animal Form, also known as the “Air Carrier Access Act (ACAA) Service Animal Form,” is a document that is used to provide documentation that a passenger’s service animal is trained and able to behave in public settings.
-It is required by some airlines for passengers traveling with a service animal.
+The Department of Transportation (DOT) Service Animal Form, also referred to as the “Air Carrier Access Act (ACAA) Service Animal Form,” is a document that passengers can use to provide proof that their service animal has received appropriate training and is capable of behaving appropriately in public settings.
+This form is mandatory for some airlines when passengers are traveling with a service animal.

 The DOT Service Animal Form is important because it can help prevent confusion or misunderstandings about the service animal’s purpose and ensures the safety and comfort of all passengers on the flight.
 It also ensures the compliance of airlines with the Air Carrier Access Act, which prohibits discrimination against individuals with disabilities and their service animals.

 Why You Need the DOT Service Animal Form for Air Travel

 The primary purpose of the form is to allow the airline to verify that the service animal is qualified to fly in the cabin with the passenger and is not a pet.
 The form typically includes information such as the passenger’s name, contact information, and details about the animal such as its breed, weight, and name.
 It also includes a statement from a licensed mental health professional certifying that the passenger has a disability and that the service animal is necessary to alleviate symptoms of that disability.
 On the MyServiceAnimal website, you can also get a service dog certificate online.

 The U.S. Department of Transportation published a final rule concerning registered service animals in the Federal Register on December 10th, 2020.

 According to the Department’s Air Carrier Access Act:

 a service animal handler has to provide carriers with two forms of documentation, namely a U.S. Department of Transportation Service Animal Air Transportation Form and a U.S. Department of Transportation Service Animal Relief Attestation Form.